 Ella Rose Goninan

-Kristy is passionate about community inclusion, supporting volunteers and cycling.
-She holds a degree in Environmental Management (Sustainable Development focus) and has experience working in social enterprises, cooperatives and the private sector.
+Kristy is passionate about ensuring the transition to renewables is as fair and fast as possible, through appropriate community engagement, working with governments and RE developers.
+She holds a degree in Environmental Management (Sustainable Development focus) and has experience working in social enterprises, local government, cooperatives and the private sector.
+Kristy is also the chairperson of the Haystacks Solar Garden Cooperative.

 Haystacks Project Manager